grwlf/vkhs/README.md

 VKHS library/runhaskell mode
 ============================

-Starting from 1.7.2 there are initial support for RunHaskell-mode.
+Starting from 1.7.2 the library supports RunHaskell-mode.
 Consider the following example: